 How Do I Apply?

-To speak with someone about the Trinity IDP experience and/or to arrange for a personal interview, please contact Adult and Graduate Admissions Coordinator Deirdre Milewski.
+To speak with someone about the Trinity IDP experience and/or to arrange for a personal interview, please contact Dean of Admissions and Financial Aid Adrienne Oddi.
 She will answer questions you have about the Trinity IDP and can arrange for you to get a closer view of the Trinity IDP adult student experience.